Amarisoft

 Log Analysis

-You can confirm the srs resource configuration and periodicity including the slot offset in srs-Config IE of RRC Setup message.
+You can confirm the SRS resource configuration and periodicity from the srs-Config IE in the RRC Setup message.

 Sub Test 1 : SRS with default configuration

-Main purpose of this test is to remove c_srs, b_srs, b_hop parameter and let the callbox apply the default configuration.
-You can check how the detault SRS bandwidth configuration is configured in this test.
-These three parameters are about SRS bandwidth configuration.
+The main purpose of this test is to remove c_srs, b_srs, and b_hop from the configuration and let the Callbox apply the default SRS bandwidth configuration.
+With this test, you can check how the default SRS bandwidth-related parameters are generated when they are not explicitly configured by the user.
 Check out this note if you are new to SRS bandwidth configuration details.

 Sub Test 2 : SRS with c_srs 13, b_srs 1, b_hop 0